 17.1.2 All evaluations shall be treated as confidential in accordance with Article 11.

-17.1.4 Every evaluatee shall receive a signed copy of his/her evaluation.
+17.1.4 Every evaluee shall receive a signed copy of his/her evaluation.

 17.1.5 A “business day” shall be a day when the District offices are scheduled to be open, but shall exclude Saturdays and Sundays.

-17.1.6 Wherever a Department Chair or other faculty member is authorized to appoint a designee to assume the evaluator’s role in the evaluation process, the appointed designee shall be a full-time faculty member.
-Rare circumstances may exist in which the TERB coordinator, in consultation with the department chair, invites an outside observer with disciplinary expertise to complete an in-class observation using the class observation form.
-This observation shall be used by the department chair in writing the Review Report.
+17.1.6 Wherever a Department Chair or other faculty member is authorized to appoint a designee to assume the designator’s role in the evaluation process, the appointed designee shall be a faculty member.
+Rare circumstances may exist in which the TERB Coordinator, in consultation with the department chair, invites an outside observer with disciplinary expertise to complete an in-class observation using the class observation form.
+This observation shall be used by the department chair in writing the review report.

 17.1.8 The evaluators shall give comments and/or recommendations the weight they believe appropriate.